twof/graphql-spec/rfcs/QueryLevelNullability.md

     }
 ```

-If we intend to always have a title and rating for a Business, it may be tempting to mark these fields as Non-Null:
+If we intend to always have a name and isStarred for a Business, it may be tempting to mark these fields as Non-Null:

 ```graphql
     type Business {